 Management of the District is responsible for establishing and maintaining effective internal control over compliance with the types of requirements referred to above.
-In planning and performing our audit of compliance, we considered the District's internal control over compliance with the types of limited requirements that could have an effect on each state program with limited required procedures to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the limited required compliance requirements for each state program with limited required procedures and to test and report on internal control over compliance in accordance with the Wisconsin Public School District Audit Manual, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+In planning and performing our audit of compliance, we considered the District's internal control over compliance with the types of requirements that could have a direct and material effect on each major state program to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinion on compliance for each major state program and to test and report on internal control over compliance in accordance with the Wisconsin Public School District Audit Manual, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control over compliance.